Leo Petrović: Historical research

 Petrović's doctoral thesis titled "Disquisitio historica in originem usus Slavici idiomatis in liturgia apud Slavos ac praecipue Chroatos dissertatio" from the University of Fribourg was published in Latin by the Croatian Joint-stock Printing House in 1908.
 His doctoral thesis was translated into Croatian by Šime Demo and republished as a chapter titled "Povijesno istraživanje o početku uporabe slavenskoga jezika u liturgiji kod Slavena, napose Hrvata" in the biographical book about him authored by Ante Marić titled Leo Petrović prvi hercegovački franjevac doktor znanosti (Leo Petrović – the first Franciscan Doctor of Science), published in 2008 by the Franciscan Province of Herzegovina.

-Petrović was the first historian to rebuke the Bogomilist theory about the Bosnian Church in a paper titled "Krstjani Crkve bosanske" (Chrisitans of the Bosnian Church) from 1944.
+Petrović was the first historian to rebuke the Bogomilist theory about the Bosnian Church in a paper titled "Krstjani Crkve bosanske" (Christians of the Bosnian Church) from 1944.
 He was also the first historian to refer to them as Christians, as they called themselves, instead of referring to them by other ideological names.
 He promoted a thesis that the Bosnian Church had origins in the Catholic Benedictine monastic order, and considered that the Bosnian Church used native language, but observed the Roman Rite.
-His paper was published only after his death in 1953, and republished again in 1999 by the Franciscan Province of Herzegovina.
+His paper was published only after he died in 1953 and republished again in 1999 by the Franciscan Province of Herzegovina.

-Petrović also wrote about the Glagolitic priests in Herzegovina, publishing four articles on them in the Catholic periodical "Kršćanska obitelj" (the Christian family) in 1939.
-Petrović published a number of scientific articles in various periodicals.
+Petrović also wrote about the Illyrian priests in Herzegovina, publishing four articles on them in the Catholic periodical "Kršćanska obitelj" (the Christian family) in 1939.
+Petrović published several scientific articles in various periodicals.